European Strategic Intelligence and Security Center: Election observers

+Reports

 Report on Western Sahara

 In 2005 and again in 2008 and 2010 ESISC issued reports on Western Sahara that dovetailed closely with official Moroccan views and claimed that there existed a link between Al Qaeda and the nationalist group Polisario, which seeks Western Sahara's independence from Morocco.
 Western Sahara expert Jacob Mundy described ESISC's publications as "think tank reports paid for by the [Moroccan] royal palace" to discredit Polisario.

 Le Journal Hebdomadaire, a leading Moroccan independent weekly, published an article critical of the first ESISC report and noted that it reflected the official views of the Moroccan government.
 Moniquet then sued the newspaper in a Moroccan court, which ordered Le Journal Hebdomadaire to pay him 360,000 dollars.
 Unable to pay the fine, Le Journal Hebdomadaire was closed, in what Mundy termed the conclusion of a "successful five-year campaign to drive one of [Morocco's] few independent media voices out of existence".
 According to Moroccan journalists, this was the largest-ever fine against the media in Morocco, and the Committee to Protect Journalists noted major irregularities in the trial.
 Another press freedom organization, Reporters Without Borders (RSF), described the trial as “politically motivated and unfair.”
 Human Rights Watch also voiced concern over the trial, while Freedom House termed the lawsuit "a politically motivated effort to bankrupt the magazine."